explorigin/portfolio/packages/frptools/README.md

 ### Subscribe to changes

 Call the subscribe method with a callback that will be called when the computed result changes to a different value.
-The returned function can be called to unsubscribe from the observable.
+The returned function can be called to unsubscribe from the property.
 When called it will provide the count of remaining subscriptions.

 ```js
 const unsubscribe = inViewport.subscribe(console.log.bind(console))